 Research-based - Parts or components of the program or method are based on practices demonstrated effective through Research.

-Evidence-based - The entire program or method has been demonstrated by independent research to be effective.
+Evidence-based - The entire program or method has been demonstrated through Research to be effective.

-Dynaread encourages a focus on Evidence-based approaches.
-But we also want to point out that Evidence-based is not always fool-proof.
-For starters, there is no regulatory authority that guards the integrity of this term.
-If independent research establishes that a treatment group of children outperformed a control group by 1%, technically the researched method could claim and market them as "Evidence-based."
+We want to point out that Evidence-based is not always fool-proof.
+There is no regulatory authority that guards the integrity of this term.
+If research establishes that a treatment group of children outperformed a control group by 1%, technically the researched method could claim and market them as "Evidence-based."
 And this happens.
 Further, and arguably more critically, evidence that a method helps five year old children with mild dyslexia by no means translates into valid evidence that the same method will help ten year old children with severe dyslexia.
 This misuse of 'evidence' is widespread.